McPewPew/Bagnon/README.md

-#Installation
+## Installation
 This is a group of addons so just removing the -master isn't enough.
-Unzip Bagnon-master.zip to your desktop or another folder, open that folder and select all the folders inside it, Cut and paster those into your /interface/addons/ folder.
+Unzip Bagnon-master.zip to your desktop or another folder,
+open that folder and select all the folders inside it,
+Cut and paster those into your /interface/addons/ folder.
+Done!

-Bagnon is a group of addons that improve the way the player manages his or her inventory.
+### Bagnon is a group of addons that improve the way the player manages his or her inventory.

 Addons:
 Bagnon - Displays your inventory in a single frame.